survivejs/react-book/manuscript/13_styling_react.md

 Finally, `style-loader` picks up `css-loader` output and injects the CSS into the bundle.
 As we saw earlier in the build chapter, it is possible to use `ExtractTextPlugin` to generate a separate CSS file.

+T> If you want to enable sourcemaps for CSS, you should use `['style', 'css?sourceMap']` and set `output.publicPath` to an absolute url. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## CSS Methodologies

 What happens when your application starts to expand and new concepts get added?
 Broad CSS selectors are like globals.
 The problem gets even worse if you have to deal with loading order.
 If selectors end up in a tie, the last declaration wins, unless there's `!important` somewhere.
 It gets complex very fast.